 The Time-Series Correlation allows you to select one parameter of interest and any number of other parameters to analyze.
 The Time-Series Correlation computes the Pearson-R correlation coefficient between the selected parameter and each of the others.
 The first plot shows all parameters over time for the selected date range.
-For each of the top 10 pairs (ranked by correlation coefficient), the tool plots the two parameters over time and presents summary statistics including Count, Standard Deviation, Minimum, and Maximum.
+For each of the variable pairs (ranked by correlation coefficient), the tool plots the two parameters over time and presents summary statistics including Count, Standard Deviation, Minimum, and Maximum.

 How to Use a Time-Series Correlation